Purple Line (Tel Aviv Light Rail): Construction

 In May 2017, NTA published tenders for project management and detailed planning of the line.
 Demolitions of buildings on the route in the Kfar Shalem neighbourhood of Tel Aviv began in July 2018, and preparatory construction works on the line commenced in December 2018.

 Tenders for rolling stock, tracks, electrification, signalling and maintenance were published in July 2018, and by September 2020 five international consortia submitted their bids.
 The contract was awarded in January 2022, to a Spanish-Israeli consortium consisting of Grupo CAF and Shapir.
 The contract included maintenance of the line for 25 years, as well as delivery of 98 low-floor five-section units of CAF Urbos LRV to serve as rolling stock.

 In the leadup to the announcement of the winning bid for the line's construction, maintenance and rolling stock, some sources reported that the US administration is pressuring for bids involving Chinese companies to not be selected for the project, in the context of the ongoing China–US trade war.
 After the winning bid was announced, losing Chinese bidder CRCC appealed the decision, arguing that its bid had been unlawfully disqualified.
 NTA argued in response that CRCC's bid was rejected due to its abnormally low price quote.
 In September 2022, the Tel Aviv District Court ruled in NTA's favour, concluding that CRCC presented no evidence to support its claim, and noting that Chinese companies continue to win tenders in infrastructure projects across Israel.

 The tender for operation of the line was issued in May 2023.

 In July 2023, financing for the line was secured, allowing for construction to begin in earnest.
-Construction is ongoing and is now expected to be completed in 2027, two years after the original deadline.
+Construction is ongoing and is now expected to be completed in 2028, three years after the original deadline.
+The first vehicle Urbos LRV was delivered in June 2026.